-- Meanwhile, combine granola and dates in mixing bowl and use your hands to combine.
-You can also place them in a food processor to initially start to combine them, but you will ultimately need to finish combining them with your hands.
+- Make the crust: combine granola and dates in a medium bowl and use your hands to combine.
+You can also pulse them in a food processor to initially start to combine them, but you will ultimately need to finish combining them with your hands.

-- Take small 3oz jars and place Crust at the bottom, then add Cheesecake Filling and top with Blackberry Raspberry Compote.
+- Assemble: Take small 3oz jars and push Crust into the bottom, then add Cheesecake Filling, and top with Blackberry Raspberry Compote.

-- Garnish with additional fresh Driscoll’s blackberries and raspberries.
+- Garnish with additional fresh berries, if desired.

 - Serve immediately or prep ahead of time and keep in refrigerator overnight.